 If you prefer lower intensity workouts such as swimming or Pilates, you’re unlikely to see the same fat burning results in such a short workout window.
 However to keep your routine consistent, it’s important to stick with what you enjoy and accept that your weight loss results may be slower to show.
 Forcing yourself into a training routine you hate is not a sustainable route to maintaining weight loss, as you’re more than likely to quit and quickly undo the progress you’ve made.

-How long does it take to see results from the gym?
+How long to see results from the gym, 3 times a week?

 Similarly, there’s no set answer to this and everyone will respond differently.
 It’s important to use a range of metrics to measure your weight loss.
 The number on the scales only tells one side of the story and if results are initially slow to show, this can be really demotivating.